 May 14, 1954.
 Renton, Washington The First United States jetliner, the Boeing 367 Dash 80?

-May 14, 1954.
+Background: May 14, 1954.
 Renton, Washington The First United States jetliner, the Boeing 367 Dash 80 (for its engineering design number) is christened.

 On July 15th test pilot Tex Johnston closes his cockpit window and the jetliner age began.
 Engines, instruments, aerodynamics and flight systems were tested during the following 18 years as the prototype airplane flew a variety of research flights.